How Your Donation Makes a Difference

 World Vision is a Christian relief, development and advocacy organisation dedicated to working with children, families and their communities worldwide to reach their full potential by tackling the causes of poverty and injustice.

-World Vision Singapore is a branch of World Vision International.
-World Vision Singapore is a registered charity with Commissioner of Charities in Singapore.
+World Vision Singapore is a branch of World Vision International, and is a registered charity with Commissioner of Charities in Singapore.

 In planning, implementing and evaluating its work, World Vision staff considers the basic needs of the child and the dynamics of the particular child's community.
 Does the child have a healthy diet?
 Is he or she attending school?
 Does the child have access to adequate health care, clean water, housing and clothing?
 Do his or her parents have an opportunity to improve the family's condition by growing more food or starting a small business?